-The Company System Arborist is ultimately responsible for preparation, implementation of and compliance with this VMP and YOP's to be submitted annually.
-The System Arborist's duties include: work scheduling, prescription of herbicides and application methods, procurement of necessary permits, municipal notifications, contractor selection, provision of technical expertise and liaison between Company right-of-way easement landowners, neighbors, local and state officials and other interested parties and field supervision of vegetation management contractors.
+The Company Forestry Operations Manager is ultimately responsible for preparation, implementation of and compliance with this VMP and YOP's to be submitted annually.
+The Forestry Operations Manager's duties include: work scheduling, prescription of herbicides and application methods, procurement of necessary permits, municipal notifications, contractor selection, provision of technical expertise and liaison between Company rights-of-way easement landowners, neighbors, local and state officials and other interested parties and field supervision of vegetation management contractors.

-Sara Sankowich has 18 years of experience in electric utility vegetation management, a degree in Forestry and is an International Society of Arboriculture Certified Arborist.
+Chris Moultroup has 18 years of experience in electric utility vegetation management, a degree in Forestry from the University of Vermont, and is an International Society of Arboriculture Certified Arborist and Utility Specialist.